 How will you know if you’re going into labour?

 Most women experience one or more of these signs when labour is beginning:

 • waters breaking

-Please call the BU if you think you are going into labour on Ph.
+Please call the Birth Unit if you think you are going into labour or even if you are not sure and need some advice Ph.
 4423 9207

 For more information, have a look at the "Having a baby book" given to you at the hospital or click here for an on-line version.